Why Should you follow my example?

 Following my recovery, I researched and wrote four books between 1999 and 2014.
 Three were published in print, and the fourth I have turned into this website.

-I am also stunned that one year away from 70, I am still pain-free, full of energy, forward-looking, perennially optimistic, and for the past seven years, have been able to put in 60 to 70 hours worth of hard work each week alongside my colleagues in their early twenties and thirties.
+I am also stunned that at 70, I am still working full-time, pain-free, full of energy, forward-looking, perennially optimistic, and for the past twenty five years, have been able to put in 60 to 70 hours worth of hard work each week alongside my colleagues in their early twenties and thirties.

 It depends on your age and state of health.
 If, for example, you are in your thirties or forties, still healthy, and would like to attain similar or better results, please read on because my experience is repeatable.